chrolloolucilferr/chrolloolucilferr/README.md

 ---

 ### 🎉 Featured Project
-> 🧠 `Web Extension with Ai`: Web extension for multi-purpose
+> 🧠 `Web Extension with Ai`: Web extension for multi-purpose <br>
-> 💻 Helps with scheduling, mental wellness, FAQs, and more
+> 💻 Helps for small login task to any Ai suggestion
 > 🔗 [Check it out](https://github.com/your-org/campus-companion)

 ---